C0D3O/sol-audit-helper/README.md

 ## Instructions

+Extension is activated on vscode startup.
+For scam check and template filler you don't need to do anything.

-Press F1, find the Run Solidity Audit Helper command and run it to activate the extension
+For creating the scope folder and activating the watcher and all the rest stuff - press F1, find the Run Solidity Audit Helper command and run it.

 ## Known Issues